vinicius98s/wedeal/README.md

 make dev
 ```

-Once you've started the server you should see a message like `Running on port 8080`, then if you hit the [http://localhost:8080/graphql](http://localhost:8080/graphql) url, you should be able to see the Graphql Playground
+Once you've started the server you should see a message like `Running on port 8080`, then if you hit the [http://localhost:8080/graphql](http://localhost:8080/graphql) url you should be able to see the Graphql Playground.